storiesjs/stories/packages/core/src/addons/addon-controls/readme.md

-# stories-addon-controls
+# str-addon-controls

-The stories-addon-controls helps you interact with components via changing arguments.
+The str-addon-controls helps you interact with components via changing arguments.

 <!-- Auto Generated Below -->